 Based on the elements of the 2050 Vision (biodiversity valued, conserved, restored, wisely used, and ecosystem service maintained);

-Five direct drivers of biodiversity loss (changes in land and sea use; direct exploitation of organisms; climate change; pollution; and invasion of alien species) noted in the IPBES Global Assessment;
+Five direct drivers of biodiversity loss (changes in land and sea use; direct exploitation of organisms; climate change; pollution; and invasion of alien species) noted in the IPBES Global Assessment; seems good, and useful – provided that it is noted that these five direct drivers are linked to human factors such as poverty, greed, and inertia (ie. reluctance to change)

-Indirect drivers of biodiversity loss, including those noted in the IPBES Global Assessment (production and consumption patterns, human population dynamics, and trends, trade, technological innovations and local through global governance);
+Indirect drivers of biodiversity loss, including those noted in the IPBES Global Assessment (production and consumption patterns, human population dynamics, and trends, trade, technological innovations and local through global governance);OK, this what I meant above.
+Perhaps inertia is new though, being the opposite of innovation.

 Facilitating/enabling implementation;